BishoyRefaatGaber/terraform_aws/README.md

 # AWS Infrastructure Automation with Terraform

 A Terraform project that provisions a secure, multi-tier AWS environment with public/private subnets, load balancers, and automated provisioning.
-Designed to fulfill the requirements of **Lab3.pdf**.

 ---